 Out of these electrolytes, potassium, sodium and chloride ions are considered the “most essential” electrolytes in regard to hydration.

 Some parts of the body are more “electrically wired” than others, so they require higher amounts of these important ions (electrolytes).
-The body parts that most rely on proper electrolyte balance and hydration — and are therefore especially prone to damage caused by fluid loss — include the brain, central nervous system and muscular system.
+The body parts that most rely on proper electrolyte balance and hydration — and are therefore especially prone to damage caused by low fluid levels — are the brain, central nervous system and muscular system.

 Here’s an overview of the role that different electrolytes have and how they can contribute to dehydration: